 - Health Opportunities through Physical Education (HOPE) is the physical education and health course (including water safety) required for graduation.
 Students learn how to properly conduct themselves around water, take a swimming assessment test and complete small craft rescues in canoes.

 Experimental Science 1

-AICE Environmental Management
+AICE Environmental Management (Cambridge)

-AICE Global Perspectives
+AICE Global Perspectives (Cambridge)

 Experimental Science 4 Honors with Senior Research Project

-- AICE Environmental Management
+- Environmental Science Honors or AICE Environmental Management (Cambridge)

 Managing the environment might be the most important thing humanity has to do over the next century and beyond.
 Environmental categories taught in this course are atmosphere, biosphere, hydrosphere and lithosphere.
 In other words, the air around us, the people/ animals/ plants/ organisms, which share our Earth, the water cycle, the rocks that make-up planet Earth, and the impacts humans have on these environmental categories.
 AICE students are required to pass an End of Course exam (EOC) for Cambridge credit.

-- AICE Global Perspectives (Cambridge)
+- Experimental Science 3 or AICE Global Perspectives (Cambridge)